-The URL of the local web version of the Admin panel and Epiphan Live are not the same as the URL of the cloud version.
+The URL of the local web version of the Admin panel not the same as the URL of the cloud version.
 An Epiphan Edge Premium plan is only required to access the cloud version.

 - Make sure the Pearl device is paired to your Epiphan Edge account, see Pair and unpair from Epiphan Edge. - Upgrade to an Epiphan Edge Premium plan.